ObserveRTC/schemas/npm-lib/README.md

-qpSum | The QP sum (only interested in VP8,9) of the frame of the video sent by the remote source on the corresponded RTP stream totalDecodeTime | The total tiem spent on decoding video on the corresponded RTP stream totalInterFrameDelay | The total interframe delay firCount | The total number FIR packets sent from this endpoint to the source on the corresponded RTP stream pliCount | The total number of Picture Loss Indication sent on the corresponded RTP stream sliCount | The total number of SLI indicator sent from the endpoint on the corresponded RTP stream
+qpSum | The QP sum (only interested in VP8,9) of the frame of the video sent by the remote source on the corresponded RTP stream totalDecodeTime | The total tiem spent on decoding video on the corresponded RTP stream totalInterFrameDelay | The total interframe delay totalSquaredInterFrameDelay | The total number of inter frame delay squere on the corresponded synchronization source (ssrc) Useful for variance calculation for interframe delays firCount | The total number FIR packets sent from this endpoint to the source on the corresponded RTP stream pliCount | The total number of Picture Loss Indication sent on the corresponded RTP stream sliCount | The total number of SLI indicator sent from the endpoint on the corresponded RTP stream